Thanalytica1/Thanalytica3/replit.md

 **Firebase Authentication**: Integrates Firebase Auth for user management, including Google OAuth sign-in.
 Firebase UID is the primary user identifier, and a redirect-based authentication flow is used.
 Session management is handled with React hooks and Firebase's `onAuthStateChanged` listener.

+**User Routing Logic**:
+- New users (sign-ups) are automatically redirected to `/assessment` to complete their initial health assessment
+- Existing users are redirected to `/dashboard` after successful login
+- The system tracks new user status through the authentication hook to ensure proper routing

 ### Development and Build Process

 **TypeScript Configuration**: Strict TypeScript setup with path mapping (`@/` for client, `@shared` for shared types).